 Upon arrival in town, I wondered what to expect in the way of lodging at the recommended Posada de las Minas.
 Would I be spending the night in a ruin or a modern upstart out of place with Pozos’ almost mystical persona?
 The posada sat at the top of a slight rise.
 Below it, the imposing dome of the historic San Pedro Church rose above the town plaza and my first wish was for a room with a view of the dome.

 The Pozos Artwalk benefits the Pozos Children’s Project, an outreach program where eight students from Rice University under the direction of Winningham and Freeman mentor school kids.
-This year they worked with 20 village children and guided them in the creation of 39 large scale black and white photographs and 20 color monotypes.
+One year, the students worked with 20 village children and guided them in the creation of 39 large-scale black and white photographs and 20 color monotypes.
 Their work was presented as part of the annual “Open Studios” weekend.

 Two shops in town specialize in mineral specimens and geodes.
 After admiring an especially enticing crystal in one, I asked, “Quanto es, por favor?
 Mistakenly translating the figure from pesos to dollars, I came up with a $15 asking price which seemed fair.
 Only after stepping outside the tienda did I realize that I had actually paid about $5 for a treasure that would have easily garnered ten times as much at home.